 List more items and plan your profits

 Plan your expenses along with the profit.
 All eBay sellers pay Selling fees.
-Your average eBay fees will comprise around 10% of the items value.

 See what is popular on eBay right now and plan your selling agenda to increase your profit.